+At the bottom of the email, there will be a list of Regions and Local Authorities affected by the warning.
 It is not currently possible to select warnings for just one Unitary Authority.
 It is only possible to receive all warnings issued within the region(s) that you have subscribed to.

 Some warnings are only valid for a short period of time.
 If you view your email alert several hours after it was issued, e.g. view an e-mail issued at 2 a.m. at 8 a.m. the following morning, you may find that the warning does not appear on the website.
 This is because the period of validity of the warning has passed and it has removed from the website as it has expired.

 This service is managed on behalf of the Met Office by GovDelivery.
 If you have trouble receiving subscription alerts or unsubscribing to lists, please contact [email protected].

-If you have questions or comments about the information contained in the messages or on the Met Office's website or if you have feedback about the support services you've received from GovDelivery, please contact us.
+If you have questions or comments about the information contained in the messages or on the Met Office's website or if you have feedback about the support services you've received from GovDelivery, please Contact us.